About your tenancy

 At some point you may need to make a change to your tenancy.

-All requests need to be made in writing to:
+All requests need to be made in writing, you an do this by:

-or to SCDC, South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA.
+You can send a letter address to Housing services, South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA.

 Examples of changes can include: